karanokara/irc-project/README.md

 2. In charge of all of the protocol specifications and functionality of IRC application.

 3. Basic functionality:
++ Client can connect to server as a user
+- list rooms available
+- list members of a room
 - create a room
 - join a room
 - leave a room
-- list rooms available
+- send message in a specific room
+- private message
+- buddy lists (listing other clients online)
++ client disconnect from server
++ server can disconnect
++ client, server handle crash from each other

 4. Other features:
-- private chat
-- file transfer
+- File transfer
-- buddy lists
+- Secure messaging
+- Cloud connected server
 - etc

 5. Refer to the IRC project grading criteria